MaLoskins/milkfish-codebase/README.md

 ### Purpose

-Developed by [me](https://maloskins.pages.dev/cv) during a PyGame project to identify forgotten components of the game, this tool emerged from my research in Geometric Neural Networks, wondering why graph networks were not used diagnostically or as ubiquitously as I would have anticipated.
+Developed by [me](https://maloskins.pages.dev/cv) to assist in identifying forgotten components of a model framework I was working on, this tool emerged from my research in Geometric Neural Networks, wondering why graph networks were not used diagnostically or as ubiquitously as I would have anticipated.
 I needed a way to quality-check code from a more holistic perspective, identifying seeing relationships that aren't immediately obvious when looking at individual files.

 I am aware similar tools exist but they are often convoluted and dont have magenta highlights in their application 🤡.